sudousercom/signalrgb-web-api/README.md

     "apiuser": "apipwdqwe"
 }
 ```

-## How to Start the Script

-1. Clone this repository to your local machine.
-2. Open the terminal and navigate to the project directory.
-3. Run the following command to start the Flask server: python main.py
+5. Run the following command to start the Flask server: `python main.py`
-This will start the server at `http://localhost:8080`.
+This will start the server at `http://localhost:8080` by default, or use the address and port you provided.

 ## How to Run the Script at Windows Load